fbrbovic/contained.github.io/README.md

 # LICENSE

-Copyright 2016 Copyright Faruk Brbovic and the "Contained" contributors
+Copyright 2016 Faruk Brbovic and the "Contained" contributors

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.